New generation processors Intel Going out into the world air, and we go out to see exactly what they can do and how it affects the market

 The question "Should I upgrade?"
-Always jumps in comments and forum after launching a new platform.
-There is no general answer to this because it depends on the user's existing hardware and needs.
-In general it can be said with confidence that holders core i5 from the past four generations can be calm about upgrading the system.
+Always pops up in the comments and forum after launching a new platform.
+There is no general answer to this because it depends on the existing hardware of the user and his needs.
+In general it can be said with confidence that holders Core i5 from the past four generations can be calm about upgrading the system.
 The performance difference between 6700K and a processor like 2600K is still not quite significant.
 In fact, even upgrading from a processor such as i7 920 may not always be justified, depending on the reason and needs.

-Either way, at the moment the LGA1150 has a few weeks before it becomes a part of the past that can not be recommended at all.
-Users who need new i5 and i7 processors - here's an opportunity to innovate with a new chassis and new technologies, the cash difference is not great even if you buy it with a memory type DDR4.
+Either way, at the moment the previous LGA1150 bracket has a few weeks before it becomes a part of the past that should not be recommended at all.
+Users who need new i5 and i7 processors - here is an opportunity to renew with a new holder and new technologies, the financial difference is not large even if you purchase it with type memory DDR4.

 Which זיכרון to take?
 Should I stay with DDR3?

 First of all, it is important for me to stress again that theDDR3 The only one supported on the SkyLike platform is DDR3L with only 1.35 operating voltage and not 1.5 volts.
 If you have such a memory with a weak and old system, it makes sense to switch to the LGA1151 board that supports DDR3L with a new processor.
 If you do not have a memory like this and you go to buy a new computer, invest a few dozen shekels and buy it with DDR4.
 You will enjoy a slightly faster system, allowing you to upgrade to memory that will be relevant at least until the end of this decade.
 That, instead זיכרון A little cheaper that is expected to be raised and disappear almost completely later.